WORDS OF WISDOM

 Chad was last seen by me on television in Las Vegas as a color commentator in high stakes poker games.
 He also wrote a column for the Washington Post titled, “The Couch Slouch!”
 I understand he now has a weekly podcast called, “Gambling Mad.”
 If anyone sees or hears from my old friend Norman Chad, tell him I still have his Dear John letter in my archives.

 Ray claimed I was a member of his entourage.
 I was left behind for the big fight and I was angry.
-The next lie was worst than the first, he claimed I had asked him for a job and he had said “NO.” His nose must have grown to the size of Pinocchio’s after each lie, the last lie, “Harold was mad I didn’t donate to his favorite charity!”
+The next two lies were worst than the first, he claimed I had asked him for job and he said “NO.” His nose must have grown to the size of Pinocchio’s after each lie, the last lie, “Harold was mad I didn’t donate to his favorite charity!”
 Ray had forgotten he was the benefactor of Kids In Trouble and Inside Sports!

 The real story, I have never asked Ray for a dime, dollar, ticket and a job was out of the question.
 I became his mentor when he didn’t have two pennies to rub together.
-He had nowhere to turn and I help to point him in the right direction when Janks Morton and the late Dave Jacobs didn’t have a clue.
+He had nowhere to turn and I help to point him in the right direction when Janks Morton, Dave Jacobs and Mike Trainer didn’t have a clue.

 He did offer me some financial support after he beat Wilfredo Benitez for his first world title.
 He called me after the fight on the air live, on my sports talk show “Inside Sports” on WYCB radio.